Interference Resurrection of the $\tau$ Dipole through Quantum Tomography

 Given that SM leptons are light, at energies $m_{\ell \ell} \gtrsim 40$ GeV helicity-violating contributions are heavily suppressed even for the heaviest lepton, the $\tau$.
 We refer to this as helicity suppression, and we call helicity selection rule the emerging selection rule in the exact chiral limit.

-We now add dimension-6 SMEFT operators.
-Their helicity structures are summarised in \cref{tab:Hels}.
-Most operators that enter lepton pair production at dimension 6 in the SMEFT are unconstrained by helicity selection rules, as they have the same helicity structure as the SM\@.
-Only two classes of operators suffer from helicity suppression in the interference: the left-right quark-lepton 4-fermion operator $\mathcal{O}_{\ell equ}^{1},\mathcal{O}_{\ell equ}^{3}$ and the dipole operators $\mathcal{O}_{W\ell},\mathcal{O}_{B\ell}$.
-In both cases, in the chiral limit it is impossible to construct a non-zero interference $\mathcal{M}_{s_{\ell}s_{\bar \ell}}^{(\textrm SM)}{\mathcal{M}_{s_{\ell}s_{\bar \ell}}^{(2)}}^*$, with $s_{\ell}(s_{\bar \ell}) =\pm 1$ the helicity of $\ell(\bar \ell)$.
-We underline that in all contributions to the scattering of on-shell particles the same helicity structure is chosen for both matrix elements in the product, but as we will see this is not true for a generic observable.
+We now add dimension-6 SMEFT operators, whose helicity structures are summarised in \cref{tab:Hels}.
+Most operators that enter lepton pair production at dimension 6 in the SMEFT are unconstrained by helicity selection rules, because they have the same helicity structure as the SM\@.
+Only two classes of operators suffer from helicity suppression in the interference: the left-right quark-lepton 4-fermion operators $\mathcal{O}_{\ell equ}^{1},\mathcal{O}_{\ell equ}^{3}$, and the dipole operators $\mathcal{O}_{W\ell},\mathcal{O}_{B\ell}$.
+In both cases, in the chiral limit it is impossible to construct a non-zero interference $\mathcal{M}_{h_{\ell}h_{\bar \ell}}^{(\textrm SM)}{\mathcal{M}_{h_{\ell}h_{\bar \ell}}^{(2)}}^*$.
+We underline that in the calculation of the (differential) cross-section for on-shell particles, no product of matrix elements with different helicities can appear, but as we will see this is not true for a generic observable.
 Indeed, the only way to resurrect interference is to find an observable that is built out of different helicity structures.
 In the next subsection, using a simple quantum mechanical example, we argue that spin observables can indeed display resurrection of interference.